-"Sometimes small spaces are the best place to make a statement," says McGee.
+"Sometimes small spaces are the best place to make a statement," McGee says.
 While some argue that bright whites and lighter tones are the only way to make a room feel bigger, this living room makes a case for richer tones.
-"It's bold and moody without being overpowering because the space itself isn’t overwhelming in size," she says.
+"It's bold and moody without being overpowering because the space itself isn’t overwhelming in size," she explains.

 Roberts suggests trying an off-white paint color like this one in your living room to make the space appear larger.
 "It is a bit softer but still gives a clean palette to work with," she says.

 "I love using earthly ochre such as taupe to create a calm atmosphere in a room," says Ashby.
-Here, a neutral tan paint color contrasts with a lighter gray wall to give dimension to this living room.
+Here, a neutral tan paint color contrasts with a lighter gray wall to give dimension to the space.

-"We use Chantilly Lace by Benjamin Moore all the time," says McGee.
+"We use Chantilly Lace by Benjamin Moore all the time," McGee says.
 "It's a crisp white but with just the right amount of softness to it—perfect for a refresh that still feels cozy."
-It looks even brighter compared to the wood-beamed ceiling in this space, which also contributes to this room's expensive look.
+It looks even brighter compared to the wood-beamed ceiling in this space.

 Humphrey recommends using a lighter gray tone in your living room.
 "It looks awesome in modern homes as well as traditional ones and can be dressed up or down depending on how fancy (or casual) you get with your furnishings," he says.
-This is a great alternative too traditional white and beige small living room paint colors.
+This is a great alternative to traditional white or beige.

-"We love using light grays with a white trim because it adds a little bit of contrast while still keeping a light and fresh feeling to the room," McGee explains.
-It's a neutral tone that's just a bit more interesting and risky than an all-white space.
+"We love using light grays with a white trim because it adds a little bit of contrast while still keeping a light and fresh feeling to the room," McGee says.
+It's a neutral tone that's just a bit more interesting than an all-white space.